-- What was Goliath doing each day? - Why do you think David was the only one not afraid to accept the challenge? - How was Goliath like a bully? - Has someone made fun of you in a mean way?
-What did you do? - What do you think this story tells us about us? - What do you think this story tells us about God?
+- ▶ What was Goliath doing each day? - Why do you think David was the only one not afraid to accept the challenge? - How was Goliath like a bully? - ▶ Has someone made fun of you in a mean way?
+What did you do?